-Mr. Lynch.
 We want not only redress, but speedy redress.
 The mass can't live without government, I think, one year.
 Nothing less than what has been proposed by the gentleman last speaking, will put the Colonies in the state I wish to see them in.
 I believe the Parliament would grant us immediate relief.
 Bankruptcy would be the consequence if they did not.

-Mr. Gadsden.
 By saving our own liberties, we shall save those of the West Indies.
 I am for being ready, but I am not for the sword.
 The only way to prevent the sword from being used, is to have it ready.

-Though the Virginians are tied up, I would be for doing it without them.
+Though the Virginians are tied up, 1 I would be for doing it without them.
 Boston and New England can't hold out.
 The country will be deluged in blood, if we don't act with spirit.
+Don't let America look at this mountain and let it bring forth a mouse.